Early Life

 Philanthropy

-Cheriton is a committed philanthropist, having donated millions to various educational institutions.
-He donated $25 million to the University of Waterloo, which subsequently renamed its School of Computer Science in his honor.
-Additionally, he has made significant contributions to the University of British Columbia and Stanford University to support research, faculty, and scholarships.
+David Cheriton is committed to philanthropy, particularly in education.
+He donated $25 million to the University of Waterloo, resulting in the renaming of its School of Computer Science to the David R. Cheriton School of Computer Science.
+Additionally, he has made significant contributions to the University of British Columbia and Stanford University to fund scholarships and research programs.